Interlibrary Loan Policy

 An interlibrary loan is made from one library to another for the use of an individual, not for class or reserve use.
-Among the materials generally not available on inter-library loan are: newly published books; "bestsellers"; pre-1800 imprints; rare books; newspapers and manuscripts; audio-visual materials; genealogical materials and entire issues of periodicals.
-We do not request through interlibrary loan materials owned by our Libraries.
+Among the materials not available on interlibrary loan are: textbooks, newly published books; "bestsellers"; pre-1800 imprints; rare books; newspapers and manuscripts; audio-visual materials; genealogical materials and entire issues of periodicals.
+We do not generally request through interlibrary loan materials owned by our libraries.

 The loan period for books borrowed through ILL is determined by the lending library; for most books, it is three weeks.
 In most cases, the lending library will honor a request for a two week renewal.
 Overdue books cannot be renewed.
 ILL books are to be returned to the Circulation desks of either the Utica or Rome Campus Libraries.